 Bridgewater Forensic Liaison Team - Broadmoor Hospital - Dorset HealthCare University Foundation Trust - The Forensic Liaison Team - Devon and Cornwall Constabulary - HMP Channing Woods - HMP Dartmoor - HMP Leyhill - HMP Rye Hill - The Myers-Briggs Company Limited - Psychology Associates Ltd.

-Dartmoor Zoological Park - Drinkmaster Ltd - Intel - National Marine Aquarium - Neurocore - Plymouth City Council - Plymouth University - Southampton University - University of Aveiro - University of Massachusetts - Sussex Mindfulness Centre (NHS) - University of Vienna.
+Dartmoor Zoological Park - Drinkmaster Ltd - Intel - Kings College London - National Marine Aquarium - Neurocore - Plymouth City Council - Plymouth University - Southampton University - University of Aveiro - University of Massachusetts - Samsung Electronics UK - Sussex Mindfulness Centre (NHS) - University of Vienna.

 Alana Kiss, Dartmoor Zoological Park placement student